Frequently Asked Questions about IELOL

 IELOL operates on “Chatham House Rule,” which states that while you may share your experience generally about the program – and we hope you do! – we do require that anything of a personal nature such as names and attributions is NOT made public outside of the group without the express permission of the person quoted.
 We adopt these rules to allow for the free flow of ideas and information during the program without fear of consequence.
 These rules not only encourage sharing, they also build trust and respect among the group.

-Am I required to attend the IELOL Masters Class Pre-Conference Workshop in Orlando, FL as part of the OLC Accelerate Conference?
+Am I required to attend the IELOL Masters Class Pre-Conference Workshop as part of the OLC Accelerate Conference?

 The Masters Class is the capstone of the entire IELOL experience.
 We hope that everyone enrolled in IELOL also participates in the IELOL Masters Class pre-conference workshop that is held as part of the Online Learning Consortium’s Accelerate conference.
-We understand, however, that circumstances may not allow for travel to Orlando.
+If you have any issues participating in the Masters Class, please contact the IELOL co-directors as soon as possible.

 What technology do I need for the Immersion experience?